vijay03/cs360v-f20/notes/vm-cpu.md

           Translation Blocks
         * On getting an exception (such as divide by zero), QEMU recreates the exact CPU state when the exception occurred.
 If required, TBs are re-executed.
+        * QEMU checks for pending interrupts periodically (not at every TB)
+        * QEMU is about 30x faster than Bochs (which uses trap and emulate)
 * **Hardware Support for Virtualization**
     * TBD